CuttyBang/tacklr/README.md

 This is an app in production.
 Will be full fledged lifestyle/essentials app once all the kinks are worked out.

-AngularJs/Ionic Framework scaffolding, using Google Maps, VelocityJs, and Flicker APIs.
+AngularJs/Ionic Framework scaffolding, using Google Maps and Flicker APIs.

 2016 NathanMcElwain/Cutty Bang Multimedia